squid-cache/squid-cache.github.io/SquidFaq/SquidLogs.rst

 By default the ''swap.state'' file is stored in the top-level of each ''cache_dir''.
 You can move the logs to a different location with the ''cache_swap_state'' option.

 The file is a binary format that includes MD5 checksums, and ''!StoreEntry'' fields.
 Please see the Programmers' Guide for information on the contents and format of that file.

+=== squid.out ===
+If you run your Squid from the ''!RunCache'' script, a file ''squid.out'' contains the Squid startup times, and also all fatal errors, e.g. as produced by an ''assert()'' failure.
+If you are not using ''!RunCache'', you will not see such a file.

+ /!\ RunCache has been obsoleted since [[Squid-2.6]].
+Modern Squid run as daemons usually log this output to the system syslog facility or if run manually to stdout for the account which operates the master daemon process.

+=== useragent.log ===

+  /!\ Starting from [[Squid-3.2]] this log has become one of the default [[#access.log|access.log]] formats and is always available for use.
+It is no longer a special separate log file.

+The user agent log file is only maintained, if

+ * you configured the compile time ''--enable-useragent-log'' option, and
+ * you pointed the ''useragent_log'' configuration option to a file.
+From the user agent log file you are able to find out about distribution of browsers of your clients.
+Using this option in conjunction with a loaded production squid might not be the best of all ideas.

 == Which log files can I delete safely? ==
 You should never delete ''access.log'', ''store.log'', or ''cache.log'' while Squid is running.
 With Unix, you can delete a file when a process has the file opened.
 However, the filesystem space is not reclaimed until the process closes the file.